- The sections on this page are:

 - Bicycle Parking Ordinance (Chapter 17.117 of the Oakland Planning Code, stand-alone document)

 - Event Bike Parking Requirements, Guidelines and Resources

 The City of Oakland encourages both private and public developers to provide bicycle parking facilities to supplement the City's grant-funded efforts.
 Free technical support regarding bicycle parking type, layout, quantity, and other considerations is available.
 Please contact the Bicycle & Pedestrian Program at (510) 238-3983 or firstname.lastname@example.org.

 - To install racks on public property: Private property owners must apply for a minor encroachment permit.
-The total cost including application and other fees is $165.25.
-Download information packet (from FY15-16, still current in FY17-18).
+The total cost including application and other fees is under $200; get more information and download permit application.